-Donald Kochan is Professor of Law at the Antonin Scalia Law School at George Mason University, where he also serves as the Deputy Executive Director of the Law & Economics Center.
+Donald Kochan is Professor of Law at the Antonin Scalia Law School at George Mason University, where he also serves as the Executive Director of the Law & Economics Center.

 Professor Kochan began his academic career as a Visiting Assistant Professor of Law at George Mason in 2002-2003, after which he was an Olin Fellow at the University of Virginia School of Law for the 2003-2004 academic year.
 He returned to Scalia Law after having been the Parker S. Kennedy Professor in Law at Chapman University Dale E. Fowler School of Law, where he taught for the previous sixteen years.
 While at Chapman, Professor Kochan received the 2014 Valerie Scudder Award, a merit-based award selected by peers in recognition of outstanding achievement in scholarship, teaching, and service, and one of the highest honors given to a faculty member at the University.
 He was also Chapman Law’s inaugural Associate Dean for Research & Faculty Development from 2014-2019.

 Professor Kochan’s scholarship focuses on areas of property law, constitutional law, administrative law, tort law, natural resources and environmental law, and law & economics, among others.
 His forthcoming book, Framing the Constitution: The Impact of Labels on Constitutional Interpretation, is slated for publication by Cambridge University Press.
 His scholarship has been cited in dozens of books (including many leading law textbooks) and in hundreds of published law review articles, and his articles have been downloaded more than 16,000 times from SSRN and BePress’s Selected Works.
 He has published more than 50 scholarly articles and essays in well-respected law journals.
 Professor Kochan is also the co-author (with the late Calvin Massey) of the Eighth and Ninth Editions of Emanuel Law Outlines: Property – Keyed to Dukeminier, Krier, Alexander, Schill & Strahilevitz.